EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Appendix C: Configurations

 We steer three pretrained conditional flow matching (CFM)-based TTS models, i.e., F5-TTS, E2-TTS, and CosyVoice2, in our main experiments.
 As illustrated in Fig.\ref{fig:ditblock}, we apply steering to the first residual stream at each layer of these models.
-The detailed configurations of the models are provided in Table~\ref{tab:model_config}.
+The detailed configurations of the models are provided in Table~\ref{tab:model_config}. emotion2vec and SenseVoice checkpoints are downloaded from their official repos\footnote{\url{https://huggingface.co/emotion2vec/emotion2vec_plus_large}}\footnote{\url{https://huggingface.co/FunAudioLLM/SenseVoiceSmall}}.